Features · What you get

 $15/mo.
 And awake when your kid wakes up at 4 AM.

 Not a comparison table — just the headlines.
-The product backs every one of these up.
+See the full head-to-head comparisons.

 All of those one-liners are easy to claim.
 Harder to back up.
 Here’s where ours come from.